- Home

 Targeted therapy for lung cancer

-This is a type of drug treatment that attacks specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
-The molecular targets are usually particular gene changes that are found in or on the surface of cancer cells.
+Targeted therapy is a type of drug treatment that attacks specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
+The molecular targets are usually particular protein changes that are found in or on the surface of the cancer cells as a result of abnormal genes.

 Learn more about: